jhryniw/VVLiveScore/README.md

   <img src="https://raw.githubusercontent.com/jhryniw/VVLiveScore/master/docs/images/fixed_activity.png"/>
 </p>

 In Autonomous, the top four buttons score the robot parking scores for the match.
 They will toggle between the states of *Not Parked*, *Partially Parked* and *Fully Parked*.
 Assign one of these buttons per robot.
-The next two buttons track the cap ball score, essentially if it has stayed (*Off the floor*) or has been knocked off (*On the floor*) the center.
+The next two buttons track the cap ball score, essentially if it has stayed (*Not on Floor*) or has been knocked off (*Touching Floor*) the center.
 Finally, the bottom four buttons represent the four beacons.
 They start off as unclaimed (grey) but once toggled their ownership will switch between the alliances.
 Long-clicking on the beacon buttons will unclaim them in case you make a mistake.

 Once the Autonomous Period scoring is complete, long-click on the OpMode button in the middle to toggle to the TeleOp period. **Once this is done you may not go back to Autonomous without resetting the score.**